Dothan awarded Safe Roads Grant from Department of Transporation

-The City of Dothan recently received a Safe Streets and Roads for All (SS4A) grant from the United States Department of Transporation.
+The City of Dothan recently received a Safe Streets and Roads for All (SS4A) grant from the United States Department of Transportation.

 The grant will be used to develop a new safety action plan for areas in the city experiencing a high number of accidents.
 There have been 40 fatal accidents in Dothan between 2016 and 2020.